rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Module 2 Errata.md

 Step 6:  Use Contoso.com as alternate name
 Step 7:  In line 1 of the script replace <custom_domain_name> with Contoso.com

-# NOTE:  At the end of module, delete all the resources created in the module
+# NOTE:  At the end of module, deallocate all the resources created in the module